YarinetXYZ/YarinetXYZ/README.md

 # Hello, I'm Yarinet

 ## Objecives:
-- I’m currently working on projects to enhance my skills as a SOC Analyst, focusing on threat detection, incident response and cyber intelligence
+- Developing projects to enhance my skills as a SOC Analyst, focusing on threat detection, incident response and cyber intelligence
 - Two years of experience as a Level 2 IT Support Technician, attempting to transition into a cybersecurity career.
 - Experimenting with SIEM tools and threat intelligence platforms to gain real-world security operations experience
 - Building expertise in endpoint security and access management to strengthen organizational defenses.